 When experiencing a migraine, many people are desperate to find anything that will help alleviate the excruciating pain.
 While some treatments for migraines may work, it's also important to look into what is causing your head pain.
 By eliminating the cause, you can save yourself future pain.

 Though there are many possible migraine triggers (ex. food, weather, stress, etc.), sometimes certain types of medication can cause daily headaches.
 These headaches are known as medication-overuse headaches (MOH).
 Learn more about this type of headache and how to treat it below.

-What are Medication-overuse Headaches?
+What are medication-overuse headaches?

-Medication-overuse headaches are caused when a person takes too much medicine to ease their pain during a migraine or painful tension headache.
-These medicine-induced headaches may occur frequently or on a daily basis.
-Many migraine sufferers are experiencing stress and are likely to have more migraines and tension headaches, which causes them to start taking their headache medicines regularly to avoid the pain.
-Their bodies adapt to the new level of medication, and they experience withdrawal headaches when they stop taking the medicine.
-Once the withdrawal headaches begin, they reach again for their migraine medicine to stop the pain.
+Medication-overuse headaches, as the name suggests, are secondary headaches caused by taking too much medicine to ease pain during a migraine or painful tension headache.
+These medicine-induced headaches usually occur on a daily or almost daily basis.
+Many migraine sufferers experiencing stress are likely to have more migraines and tension headaches, which causes them to start taking their headache medicines regularly to avoid the pain.
+Unfortunately, sometimes excessive use of these medications can cause even more pain.

-- anti-inflammatory painkillers
+- Anti-inflammatory painkillers